vehehgito/College-Material/Semester 4/ES204 Basic Simulation Lab/Practicals/ES204 Lab File.md

         6. Resizing and
         7. Flipping about a vertical axis / horizontal axis;

-    2. Creating Arrays X & Y of given size (1 x N) and Performing
+    2. Creating Arrays X & Y of given size (1 x N) and performing
         1. Relational Operations - >, <, ==, <=, >=, ~=
         2. Logical Operations - ~, &, |, XOR